LLAMAFUZZ: Large Language Model Enhanced Greybox Fuzzing: Method

-The next step is to use the current seed from the fuzzer combined with the prompt as input into the LLM.
-This prompt guides the LLM to produce mutations consistent with the format used during its fine-tuning phase.
-Once the LLM generates a response, the output is parsed and converted back into the binary format.
-We expect the generated output to be a modified variant of the provided seed while maintaining its structural integrity.
+Following prior works~\cite{xia2024fuzz4all,yang2024fuzzcoder}, we apply SFT~\cite{vonwerra2022trl} to adapt the LLM.
+The supervised fine-tuning objective is defined as:

+where \(x^{(i)}\) denotes the i-th original seed, \(y^{(i)}\) its corresponding target mutated seed, and \(\theta\) represents the model parameters.
+The model is trained to generate \(y^{(i)}\) conditioned on \(x^{(i)}\).

+Additionally, we apply model quantization \cite{polino2018model} with mixed-precision $fp16$ and integrate LoRA~\cite{hu2021lora} to speedup training and inference while maintaining accuracy.

-\subsection{Integrate fuzzer and LLM}
+\subsection{Integrate Fuzzer and LLM}

-Speed is paramount for greybox fuzzers, which are capable of executing hundreds or even thousands of seeds per second~\cite{yun2018qsym,zheng2019firm}.
-Any additional processes integrated into the greybox fuzzer, such as LLM-based mutation, could potentially impair overall throughput and negatively impact fuzzing performance.
+Speed is paramount for greybox fuzzers, which can execute hundreds or even thousands of seeds per second~\cite{yun2018qsym,zheng2019firm}.
+Any additional processes integrated into the greybox fuzzer, could potentially impair overall throughput and negatively impact fuzzing performance.
 Particularly, LLM generation is slower and more resource-intensive, primarily requiring substantial GPU resources.

-To address this speed mismatch, we design an asynchronous approach for communication between LLM and fuzzer to integrate the LLM and fuzzer.
-As discussed in \autoref{Dataconversion}, conversion between binary and hex is fast and robust.
-To be specific, the workflow involves the following steps: initially, the current seed will be converted into a hexadecimal representation; Then, the fuzzer sends the current seed to LLM, meanwhile trying to receive seed from LLM; Once LLM receives the seeds, it performs mutation on the current seed and sends the newly generated seed back to the fuzzer for further testing.
-The whole asynchronous process eliminates any waiting time, allowing the fuzzer to continue processing at high speed without waiting for the LLM to complete its mutation tasks.
-By separating the fuzzing process from the slower LLM mutation, we ensure that the integration of LLM enhances the fuzzer's capabilities without compromising its efficiency.
+To address this speed mismatch, we designed an asynchronous job queue for communication between the LLM and the fuzzer.
+The fuzzing process is formulated as follows:

+where \(x^{(i)} \in X\) denotes the current seed test input chosen by the fuzzer, sets $T$ and $E$ represent the running times of LLM-generated and AFL-generated mutations. \(Q_{\mathrm{LLM}}\) and \(Q_{\mathrm{AFL}}\) are the asynchronous job queues for LLM mutation and AFL++ fuzzing respectively, with \(t_i\) and \(e_i\) representing their timestamps.
+The function \(F(t)\) defines the dual-layer fuzzing strategy.
+The seed selection process prioritizes test cases from both queues according to their coverage impact\footnote{The coverage function is an abstraction of behavior monitoring in the fuzzing loop, determining whether the current seed: (1) triggers new execution paths, (2) yields different hit-counts, or (3) results in crashes.}:

+This asynchronous process eliminates waiting time, enabling the fuzzer to run at high speed without delays from LLM mutation tasks.
+This ensures that integrating the LLM enhances the fuzzer's capabilities without compromising efficiency.
+Additionally, the dual-layer structure allows easy replacement of different LLMs.